By Nicole Dufresne

 Zinnias are fast-growing, annual, heat-loving flowers that bloom from the spring to first frost.

-While not tube shaped they are pollinator friendly and loved by hummingbirds, butterflies, and bees.
+These pollinator friendly plants are loved by hummingbirds, butterflies, and bees.

 6. Foxglove (Digitalis)